 TL;DR — Key Takeaways

-• Qualifies for the federal energy efficiency tax credit and many utility rebates, significantly lowering effective cost.
+- Qualifies for the federal Energy Efficient Home Improvement Credit (30% of project cost, up to $2,000/year) plus many utility rebates, significantly lowering effective cost.

 Our Top Pick: Rheem Performance Platinum 50-Gal.
 Smart Electric Water Heater